vserranoc/refactored-waddle/README.md

 •	We would use a validation sample large enough to be able to discriminate between what performs well or poorly.
 •	We will make cuts of different training/validation sizes and see what performance results from choosing a final model in a validation sample.

-2. If application satisfies objectives
+2. Aplication satisfies objectives:

-1. I would identify if the application solves the problem for which it was created
+•	I would identify if the application solves the problem for which it was created
-2. I would observe that its use implies low costs for users, it is quick and easy to consult.
+•	I would observe that its use implies low costs for users, it is quick and easy to consult.
-3. I would analyze if the application provides added value
+•	I would analyze if the application provides added value
-4. I would identify its benefits compared to other similar applications
+•	I would identify its benefits compared to other similar applications

 **Inference**